Do you have a too neutral wardrobe? Especially during the cooler months?

 It’s so hard for me to step outside of a neutral palette and add some color to my wardrobe.
 Every time the weather starts chilling out I start wearing lots of black and navy blue with some variation of olive-green and gray.
 There’s nothing wrong with these colors, as a matter of fact they are key in any stylish and functional wardrobe.
 However sometimes it tends to get boring and it’s time to add some color.
-But adding color doesn’t have to be hard and there’s a very easy way to do it without compromising your style or money.
+Adding color doesn’t have to be hard and there’s a very easy way to do it without compromising your style or money.

 Are you ready to add more color to your wardrobe?
 Let me know in the comments below!